RMS Windsor Castle (1959)

-RMS Windsor Castle was the largest passenger and cargo liner operated by the Union-Castle Line on its Cape Mail service between Britain and South Africa.
-Completed in 1960, the new Royal Mail Ship was notable for the high standard, if conservative, design of her public rooms in a "traditional" first class and "contemporary" tourist class configuration, which by clever arrangement, afforded both classes public rooms and open-deck areas facing forward and aft.
+RMS Windsor Castle was a passenger and cargo liner operated by the Union-Castle Line on its Cape Mail service between Britain and South Africa.
+Completed in 1960, she was the line’s largest Royal Mail Ship on that route.

+Windsor Castle was notable for the high standard, if conservative, design of her public rooms in a "traditional" first class and "contemporary" tourist class configuration, which by clever arrangement, afforded both classes public rooms and open-deck areas facing forward and aft.
 The spacious passenger lounges and dining rooms were designed by eminent British architects.
 Windsor Castle was air-conditioned throughout the passenger and crew areas.
 Facilities included a fully equipped hospital, two outdoor swimming pools, a health spa and a theatre/cinema.
 A large amount of dry and refrigerated cargo space, cargo wine tanks and a specie (bullion) room, were also fitted.

 Concept and construction

 The steam-turbine engined, Windsor Castle was the second in a series of three ships planned by Union-Castle in the 1950s as replacements for the company's oldest ships Arundel Castle, Carnarvon Castle and Winchester Castle.
 Windsor Castle was preceded by Pendennis Castle (delivered in 1958) and followed by Transvaal Castle (delivered in 1961).